 This ZenPack provides support for monitoring Amazon Web Services (AWS).
 Monitoring for the following EC2, VPC, RDS, CloudFormation, ECS and S3 entities is provided through a combination of the AWS EC2, RDS, CloudFormation, ECS and CloudWatch APIs.

 The features added by this ZenPack can be summarized as follows.
 They are each detailed further below.

 The following entities will be automatically discovered through an account name, access key and secret key you provide.
 The attributes, tags and collections will be updated on Zenoss’ normal remodeling interval which defaults to every 12 hours.

+Starting from AWS ZP 5.0, the modeling was changed.
 First modeling starts right after AWS device has been added.
-After that AWS device will be modeled every 12 hours by default.
-To model a device add aws.Base plugin in 'Modeler Plugins'.
-If you need more flexibility and want to be able to whether add or remove such sub-plugins as:
+After that, AWS device will be modeled every 12 hours by default.

 The following metrics will be collected every 5 minutes by default.
 Any other CloudWatch metrics can also be collected by adding them to the appropriate monitoring template.
 The Average statistic is collected, and the graphed value is per second for anything that resembles a rate.

 Metrics: EstimatedCharges, EC2EstimatedCharges, S3EstimatedCharges, RDSEstimatedCharges, DynamoDBEstimatedCharges, LightsailEstimatedCharges, RedshiftEstimatedCharges, SESEstimatedCharges, SNSEstimatedCharges, CloudTrailEstimatedCharges, DataTransferEstimatedCharges, QueueServiceEstimatedCharges, KmsEstimatedCharges, ECSEstimatedCharges